aarpon/hrm_docs/docs/user/launchjob.rst

    step4
    step5

-To start a new deconvolution and analysis job click on `Launch jobs`
+To start a new job with deconvolution, chromatic aberration, stabilization, or colocalization analysis click on `Launch jobs` |StartJob22x22| in the home panel.
-|StartJob22x22|.

 Starting a new job is split into 5 main steps:

 * (1/5) Selection of **raw images**.
-* (2/5) **Image parameters**: enter parameters of the image and microscope.
+* (2/5) **Image parameters**: enter parameters about the acquisition system and the image(s).
-* (3/5) **Restoration parameters**: determine which parameters to use for deconvolution.
+* (3/5) **Restoration parameters**: enter parameters for deconvolution, chromactic aberration, and stabilization.
-* (4/5) **Analysis parameters**: determine which analysis to perform.
+* (4/5) **Analysis parameters**: enter parameters for colocalization analysis.
-  Only available when a colocalization license is present.
 * (5/5) **Launch**: overview and selection of the output file format.